 Sport, and in Britain, the British motorcyclist Barry Sheene may have just lost his world championship to United States rider Kenny Roberts, but he proved on Sunday (25 September) that he still has the ability to win major events.

-Sport, and in Britain, the British motorcyclist Barry Sheene may have just lost his world championship to United States rider Kenny Roberts, but he proved on Sunday (25 September) that he still has the ability to win major events.
+Background: Sport, and in Britain, the British motorcyclist Barry Sheene may have just lost his world championship to United States rider Kenny Roberts, but he proved on Sunday (25 September) that he still has the ability to win major events.
 Sheene and Roberts raced wheel-to-wheel for most of the 24-lap feature race at an international meeting at Donington.

 SYNOPSIS: The British rider Barry Sheene was determined to prove he is still the best, even though United States rider Kenny Roberts now wears number one.
 Sheene, wearing number 7 and riding a Suzuki, was to be in luck, while some of his closest challengers during the race suffered mechanical trouble which ended their chances.